-Kori is a Colorado native who grew up at the base of the Rocky Mountains and has been living in Bend with her fiancé since 2014.
-After receiving a degree in Sociology and English from the University of Colorado, Boulder, she began her career in the nonprofit sector working first as an AVID tutor in the Denver Public School system and volunteering for the Rape Assistance and Awareness Program, as well as Planned Parenthood, where she later worked for several years.
-She now holds a Masters Degree in Nonprofit Management from Regis University.
+Kori is a Colorado native who grew up at the base of the Rocky Mountains and has been living in Bend with her husband since 2014.
+She has a degree in Sociology and English from the University of Colorado and a Masters Degree in Nonprofit Management from Regis University.
 Her nonprofit volunteer and work experience has been focused around reproductive justice, early childhood development, animal welfare and environmental advocacy.